andyatkinson/dotfiles/README.md

 ## Google Chrome

+Workflow goal: avoid opening duplicate tabs:

+* Start typing a URL, use "Switch to this tab" when there is a match
+* `cmd-shift-a` open up the built-in tab search, if google calendar is already open, use that tab

   * [Chrome keyboard shortcuts](https://developers.google.com/chrome-developer-tools/docs/shortcuts)
   * Vimium plugin
-  * Start typing an URL, there is a menu option "Switch to this tab" lower down, when there is an open tab that matches the URL

 ```sh